wangxiaoyunanne/docs/source/hive_graphsearch.html.md

 Use of these walk-based methods is motivated by the presence of homophily in many real world social networks: we expect interesting people to have relationships with interesting people.

+## Summary of Results

+Graph search is relatively minor modification to Gunrock's random walk application, and was straightforward to implement.
+Though random walks are a "worst case scenario" for GPU memory bandwidth, we still achieve 3-5x speedup over a modified version of the OpenMP reference implementation.

+The original OpenMP reference implementation actually ran slower with more threads -- we fixed the bugs, but the benchmarking experience highlights the need for performant and hardened CPU baselines.

+Until recently, Gunrock did not support parallelism _within_ the lambda functions run by the `advance` operator, so neighbor selection for a given step in the walk is done sequentially.
+Methods for exposing more parallism to the programmer are currently being developed via parallel neighbor reduce functions.

+In an end-to-end graph search application, we'd need to implement the scoring function as well as the graph walk component.
+For performance, we'd likely want to implement the scoring function on the GPU as well, which makes this a good example of a "Gunrock+X" app, where we'd need to integrate the high-performance graph processing component with arbitrary user code.

 ## Summary of Gunrock Implementation

 The scoring model can be an arbitrary function (eg of node metadata).
 For example, if we were running GS on the Twitter friends/followers graph, the scoring model might be the output of a text classifier on each users' messages.
 Thus, we do not implement the scoring model in our Gunrock implementation -- instead, we read scores from an input file and access them as necessary.